 Major Electives (3 credits)

 Select one course in Paralegal Studies course electives.

-Includes two writing courses (Expository Writing and Critical Writing for the Professional) a Mathematics skills course; Introduction to Public Speaking; Social Science; one liberal arts electives and at one of the following approved courses from the following categories: Natural Science, Humanities, Fine Arts for a total of 21 credits.
+Includes two writing courses (Expository Writing and Critical Writing for the Professional) a Mathematics skills course; Effective Speaking Across Audience; Social Science; one liberal arts electives and at one of the following approved courses from the following categories: Natural Science, Humanities, Fine Arts.

 Electives (15 credits)